EnosisSakib/keycloak/wordpress_data/wp-content/plugins/miniorange-saml-20-single-sign-on/readme.txt

 For older changelog entries, please see the [additional changelog.txt file](https://plugins.svn.wordpress.org/miniorange-saml-20-single-sign-on/trunk/changelog.txt) provided with the plugin.

 == Upgrade Notice ==

+= 5.3.5 =
+* Fix: Fixed the documentation links that are not accessible

+= 5.3.4 =
+* Feature: Added SSO Links with redirect option to use on your pages.
+* Improvement: Renamed Service Provider Setup tab to IDP Configuration.
+* Improvement: Updated Support form for call requests and improved overall UI.

+= 5.3.3 =
+* Improvement: Handling SAML Destination with null safety and sanitization

 = 5.3.2 =
 * Fix: Added check for handling invalid SAML Response XML and Empty DOMDocument